aschoepe/ooxml/doc/ooxml-docx.md

 single value or a key value list.
 In the second case the key value pairs may be in any order.
 If a key is given more than one time then the last one wins.
 An unknown key is reported as error.
-In almost any case
+In almost any case the value given to the option or key will be type checked.

-The created docx object commands currently support the following methods:
+The created docx object commands currently support the following
+methods:

 **append** *text* *?-option value ...?*